DeveloperJosh/Simple-Chat/src/server-side/Readme.md

 In order to run the server you need to do a few things.

-First you need to edit the password for the admin client.

 Here is the config with the stuff you need to edit

 Server-Config.json